najialjarwan/github-readme-generator/README.md

 ## 📝 Notes

 - This project reflects a shift toward building developer tools rather than just applications.
-- Focus was placed on code structure
-- scalability
-- and maintainability rather than UI.
+- Focus was placed on code structure, scalability, and maintainability rather than UI.
 - Serves as a foundation for future tooling and automation-focused projects.